(Actually, that’s exactly what it is!)

 Now this was one of the more interesting incident identification and response cases for a long while!
 Some time back, DotSec notified one of our managed-services customers that a desktop within the customer internal network was probably compromised with malware; the malware appeared to be logging user activities, and sending logs of those activities to overseas attackers.

-The customer in question only uses our Cirrus WAF, so we don’t have a complete SIEM/SOAR infrastructure in place on the customer’s computing environment.
-None the less, Cirrus does it’s job well and the logs that the WAF generated showed some interesting activity:
+The customer in question only uses our Web Application Firewall (WAF), so we don’t have a complete MDR/SIEM/SOAR infrastructure in place on the customer’s computing environment.
+None the less, the WAF does it’s job well and the logs that the WAF generated showed some interesting activity:

 The patterns that emerged over a couple of days indicated that an internal desktop had become infected with some kind of monitoring malware, and malicious attackers were retrieving (or being sent) data from that desktop whenever it requested sensitive (admin) URLs.